FAQ: FASTConnect® Specific

 Q: Why is the VFL not working?

 A: The VFL may not be working for several reasons.
 If the fiber was inserted incorrectly this would be cause for the light to not dim properly.
-If a fiber is broken inside the connector, the connector itself will be unusable and the VFL will not to work.
+If a fiber is broken inside the connector, the connector itself will be unusable and the VFL will not work.

 If problems persist when terminating FASTConnect connectors while using a VFL it does not signify a bad connector without proper loss test results to prove a bad connection has been made.